medly/configs/packages/webpack-config/README.md

 ## What is webpack?

-At its core, **webpack** is a static module bundler for modern JavaScript applications.
+At its core, webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.

 ## About

-webpack configuration recommended by Medly to bundle the assets in your projects.
+Recommended webpack configuration to bundle the assets in your projects.

 > Shared [webpack config](https://webpack.js.org/configuration/)